 - If it is necessary for law enforcement or similar purposes;

-- For the legitimate interest of reviewing the quality of our services – for example, the Advice Services Alliance and the Money Advice Service may audit our Debt Help service.
+- For the legitimate interest of reviewing the quality of our services – for example, the Advice Services Alliance and the Money and Pensions Service may audit our Debt Help service.
 The regulator of our Debt Help service, the Financial Conduct Authority, also has the right to inspect our files.
 This includes information we hold about you, to ensure we are complying with their rules;

 - As a necessary part of providing you with our service(s) or contacting you as a supporter - for example, by using a third party mailing house to process our communications;